cn10xdev/ECommerce_Product_Page/README.md

 # E-Commerce Product Page

-This is a simple e-commerce product page built using **React**, **JavaScript**, **HTML**, and **CSS**.
-It provides a learning opportunity for developers by intentionally introducing bugs and challenges that need to be fixed to create a fully functioning prodcut page.
+This is a simple e-commerce product page built upsing **React**, **JavaScript**, **HTML**, and **CSS**.
+It provides a learning opportunity for developers by intentionally introducing bugs and challenges that need to be fixed to create a fully functioning product page.

 ## Table of Contents
 1. [Project Overview](#project-overview)